CSE115AWinter2022-WePee/WePee/README.md

 - Install CocoaPods. it is a dependency management system available for iOS.
 On most platforms, the following works:
     ```sh
     $ sudo gem install cocoapods
-    $ brew install cocoapods (for Apple Silicon)
     ```
-    However for Apple Silicon, run the following instead:
+    However for Apple Silicon, you need to run the following instead:
     ```sh
     $ brew install cocoapods
     ```